 Adjusted EBITDA and Adjusted EBITDA as a percent of GTV improved from 2019 to 2020, driven by cost structure improvements and increased operating leverage as a result of scale in our business.
 Our Adjusted EBITDA and Adjusted EBITDA as a percent of GTV can vary significantly as we continue to make substantial investments to fuel our growth and scale Instacart.
 In 2021, we meaningfully grew our employee headcount and invested in sales and marketing to capture a significant market opportunity as consumer adoption of online grocery continued to grow.
-As a result, our Adjusted EBITDA and Adjusted EBITDA and Adjusted EBITDA as a percent of GTV declined sequentially in 2021.
+As a result, our Adjusted EBITDA and Adjusted EBITDA as a percent of GTV declined sequentially in 2021.
 In addition, in the fourth quarter of 2021, we launched our first national brand campaign, which raised awareness of our brand and lifted the efficiency of our overall acquisition channels.
-Over time, while we expect sales and marketing spend to decline as a percent of GTV as we reach higher levels of penetration in our core markets.
+Over time, while we expect sales and marketing expense to increase on an absolute dollar basis, we expect sales and marketing spend to decline as a percent of GTV as we reach higher levels of penetration in our core markets.

-The following table presents a reconciliation of Adjusted EBITDA to net loss, the most directly comparable financial measure calculated in accordance with GAAP:
+The following table presents a reconciliation of Adjusted EBITDA to net income (loss), the most directly comparable financial measure calculated in accordance with GAAP: